 - How and when people will enter the scheme between 1 July 2016 and 30 June 2018.

-- The funding responsibilities of the New South Wales and Commonwealth Governments.
+- The funding responsibilities of the NSW and Commonwealth Governments.

-- That until the national quality and safeguarding approach is in place, the existing New South Wales and Commonwealth quality assurance arrangements will continue.
+- That until the national quality and safeguarding approach is in place, the existing NSW and Commonwealth quality assurance arrangements will continue.

 - The arrangements in place to support people to access accommodation that meets their needs and preferences.

 Refer to the What you need to know about the NDIS rollout in New South Wales fact sheet to read about how and when people with disability can access the NDIS.